-Most people wash their sheets fortnightly, some fastidiously do it as part of a weekly routine whereas others give it a month and the odd ones go several weeks and the rest (grim)!
+Most people wash their bedding fortnightly, and some fastidiously do it as part of a weekly routine.
+Others give it a month.
+The odd ones go several weeks and the rest – (grim)!

-However, from a health perspective not washing bedding regularly increases the spread of bacteria and contributes to increased suffering from health problems such as allergies and asthma.
+However, from a health perspective not changing your sheets regularly increases the spread of bacteria.
+Forgoing the wash also contributes to increased suffering from health problems such as allergies and asthma.

 1. You sweat a lot